sphinx-doc/sphinx/Doc-3k/c-api/utilities.rst

    input data which contains NUL characters.

    It requires three arguments.
-The first is only used as input, and must be a :ctype:`const char\*` which points to the name of an encoding as a NUL- terminated string, or *NULL*, in which case the default encoding is used.
+The first is only used as input, and must be a :ctype:`const char\*` which points to the name of an encoding as a NUL-terminated string, or *NULL*, in which case the default encoding is used.
    An exception is raised if the named encoding is not known to Python.
 The second argument must be a :ctype:`char\*\*`; the value of the pointer it references will be set to a buffer with the contents of the argument text.
    The text will be encoded in the encoding specified by the first argument.
    The third argument must be a pointer to an integer; the referenced integer will be set to the number of bytes in the output buffer.

    There are two modes of operation: